Kuzza111/Assistant/README.md

 │   └── plugin_base.py     # Base class for plugins
 ├── plugins/               # Directory for all plugins (built-in and user-defined) │   └── ExamplePlugin.py   # Example plugin
+├── data/                  # Directory for data of plugins (built-in and user-defined) │   └── ExampleData.txt    # Example data
 ├── config.json            # Configuration file (list of plugins and settings) ├── main.py                # Entry point for launching
 └── README.md              # This file